 Stainless steel pots and pans are durable, corrosion-resistant, and heats quickly and evenly.
 High-quality stainless steel cookware is non-reactive, so the only flavors you experience are the ones added to your food.

-If used and cleaned correctly, stainless steel will not stain or rust.
+If used and cleaned correctly, your stainless steel pans will not stain or rust.
 Steel wool and steel brushes should not be used on stainless steel cookware.
 Tiny particles can remain on the surface of the cooking vessel and will eventually stain and rust the stainless steel.

 Not all multi-ply stainless steel cookware sets are expensive.
 For example, the Cooks Standard Multi-ply Clad Stainless Steel Set has a reasonable price point.